Navitas Semiconductor Corporation (NVTS) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price predicted for Navitas Semiconductor Corporation (NVTS) by analysts is $8.81, which is $2.73 above the current market price.
-The public float for NVTS is 96.50M, and at present, short sellers hold a 9.31% of that float.
-On March 15, 2023, the average trading volume of NVTS was 1.40M shares.
+The average price predicted by analysts for NVTS is $8.81, which is $2.77 above the current price.
+The public float for NVTS is 96.50M and currently, short sellers hold a 9.31% ratio of that float.
+The average trading volume of NVTS on March 16, 2023 was 1.40M shares.

 NVTS’s Market Performance